segmentio/threat-modeling-training/01 - Payments Exercise/README.md

 #### Denial of Service

-- _Gateway API has a rate limiter in place to ensure that a tenant admin cannot exceed 100/min_
+- _Gateway API has a rate limiter in place to ensure that a Workspace Owner cannot exceed 100/min_
 - Example bad thing that might happen

 #### Elevation of Privilege